California Becomes a Proving Ground for Solar EOR Technology

-As for Aera, it is on track to receive development permits for the East Cat Canyon project early in Santa Barbara County 2019.
+As for Aera, it is on track to receive development permits for the East Cat Canyon project in Santa Barbara County early in 2019.
 Operations from the field began in 1889 and ceased in 1989, producing more than 1 billion bbl of oil during its initial lifespan.
 “It is an extensive process in California to attempt to permit a new development even in a field that has a history of oil and gas development,” she said.
 Aera currently has four active drilling rigs across its California acreage.

 For Further Reading

 SPE 169745 Construction, Operations and Performance of the First Enclosed Trough Solar Steam Generation Pilot for EOR Applications by Daniel Palmer, and John O’Donnell, GlassPoint.